By Wendy Stoltz / Last Modified On January 15, 2023

 It may stay fresh longer, but I wouldn't know because we usually griddle our way through a triple batch of this gluten-free pancake recipe every other week.

-For store bought gluten-free pancake mixes, always check the expiration date printed on the box.
+Always check the expiration date for store-bought gluten-free pancake mixes on the box.

-Can I use an egg substitute in gluten-free pancakes?
+Can I use an egg substitute for gluten-free pancakes?

 They are delicious, but they don't get the same rise as you would if you used eggs.